 Sondra Thiederman can be contacted for in-person presentations, webinar facilitation, and panel participation by clicking here or calling 619-583-4478.
 For additional information, go to www.thiederman.com.

 © copyright 2013 Sondra Thiederman, Ph.D.

-Feel free to re-print as long as copyright and web site (www.thiederman.com) information is attached.
+Feel free to re-print this article as long as copyright and web site (www.thiederman.com) information are attached.